I am past scorching; not easily can’st thou scorch a scar.”Herman Melville, Moby-Dick or, the Whale

 Heat-treat and Hardness

-To prevent chipping, the HSS blade is heat-treated in a special oven in accordance with a formula to a hardness of Rc63, intentionally a little softer than the Rc64 hardness listed for this steel.
-Even then, this is harder than nearly all currently-available Western chisels we are aware of.
+To prevent chipping, the HSS blade is heat-treated in a special computer-controlled oven following a specific temp/time curve to achieve a hardness of Rc63, intentionally a little softer than the maximum hardness of Rc64 listed for this steel.
+Even then, this is harder than nearly all currently-produced Western chisels we are aware of.

 The blade’s bevel angle is 30°, the standard angle for Japanese woodworking chisels.
 To reduce denting you may want to increase the angle to 35° if you will be cutting through hard materials.